Vietnam.vn - Nền tảng quảng bá Việt Nam

 Indian Prime Minister Narendra Modi inspects the newly inaugurated tunnel

-AFP news agency reported on January 13 that Indian Prime Minister Narendra Modi has just inaugurated a strategic tunnel through the Himalayas, extending all-weather access north to disputed mountainous border areas with China and Pakistan.
+AFP news agency reported on January 13 that Indian Prime Minister Narendra Modi has just inaugurated a strategic tunnel through the Himalayas, extending an all-weather access route north to disputed mountainous border areas with China and Pakistan.

 The Z-Morh tunnel, also known as Sonmarg, stretches 6.4 km under a treacherous mountain pass that is covered in snow for about 4-6 months every year, as part of India's infrastructure drive in border areas.